rutgers-apl/TaskProf2/README.md

 around 2.2X.

 We provide a script that will execute both the what-if analyses and differential analysis on the program.
-In the shell with TaskProf and TBB,
+In the shell with TaskProf2 and TBB,

 	cd <ART_ROOT>/benchmarks/MILCmk/tprof/MILCmk